sivaraam/competitive/Notes.md

 1. B.U.D - Bottleneck, Unnecessary, Duplicates - walk through the brute force (to identity bottlenecks, unnecessary and duplicated code)
 2. Space-time tradeoffs - you can almost always save some time by trading off some space.
 Think about Hash tables.
 3. Do it yourself - use a large generic example and try to solve it yourself.
 You'll identify some nice ways to optimize when solving the problem for a large test case.

+## Activity log

+- **18/Sep/2024** - Continue working on the optimal solution for the Two sum problem.
+- **17/Sep/2024** - Worked on the [Two sum problem](https://leetcode.com/problems/two-sum/description/).
+Completed the brute-force solution.
+Was working on optimizing the solution and was reading up on HashMap / HashTable a bit.